 |Difficulty: Flatwater * (See scale below)||E-mail: Austin Meredith|

 |Rendezvous: Webberville City Park, 9:00 AM Saturday, January 2, 2020||Required Skills: Basic flatwater paddling and camping experience|

 From Dallas: Fastest Via IH 35 and TX 130

 Bring boats that are suitable for flatwater to minor Class I whitewater, PFD's (lifejackets), paddles (a spare is recommended), a whistle or other signalling device, throwbag, tent, ground pad, sleeping bag, clothing for cool, cold, wet and dry conditions, camp chair, headlamp, plate(s), flatware, drinking cup, personal toiletries and other items that you may want to have with you.
 A small cooler for drinks and lunches to be carried in your boat would be recommended.
 Wetsuits, drysuits with base layers or other water repellant clothing is strongly recommended in the event of cold temperatures.
-If participating in the Dutch Oven Cook-off, then be sure to bring your oven, charcoal and ingredients.

 We will have a portable toilet system with privacy tent.
 Each person should furnish their own toilet paper.